20

 Thine is the kingdom

-and the power and the
+the power and the glory

-forever and ever.
+and ever.
+Amen.

 Fraction